antistic/plover_markdown_dictionary/README.md

 This particular format was chosen to be easy to read and write.
 It looks very similar to the default json, but does not require quotes nor commas.
 One downside is that it's not easy to copy and paste between this format and the default json, but I haven't decided how important that is for the format yet.

-I've also gone for an unstructured format for metadata (comments and Markdown) since other formats (e.g. JSON) are probably better for that sort of thing.
+I've also gone for an unstructured format for metadata (comments and Markdown) since other formats (e.g. JSON) are probably better structured metadata.

 ### Contributing